airbnb/Showkase/README.md

 }
 ```
 Name and group are optional.
 Look at the [properties section](#showkasecomposable-currently-supports-the-following-properties)
-to understand what happens when you don't pass any properties.
+to understand the behavior when you don't pass any properties.

 If you are using the `@Preview` annotation with your `@Composable` function already then you
 don't need to use this annotation.
 Showkase has first class support for `@Preview`.